 It looks like Microsoft wants to compete with most of the NoSQL databases out there, which is a really risky strategy as we might have passed the gold era of a single database solution for everything.
 There are huge benefits of choosing specialized storages, and this is the path most of the applications have been following right now with the rise of polyglot persistences.
 An all-in-one solution like CosmosDB might be good for low-demanding applications, but all those abstractions come with a cost and will ultimately impact simplicity, performance and be feature limited.

-I will try to limit my comparison with CosmosDB focusing most on scenarios which make sense to compare both technologies.
+I will try to limit my comparison with CosmosDB focusing most on scenarios that make sense to compare both technologies.
 The table below tries to show some of the differences side-by-side:

 |Scalability||Highly Scalable||Highly Scalable|